Icinga/icinga-kubernetes/doc/02-Installation.md

 GRANT ALL ON kubernetes.* TO 'kubernetes'@'localhost';
 ```

-Icinga Kubernetes automatically imports the schema on first start and also applies schema migrations if required.
+Icinga for Kubernetes automatically imports the schema on first start and also applies schema migrations if required.
 <!-- {% if not from_source %} -->
 You can also import the schema file manually, which is located at
 `/usr/share/kubernetes/schema/mysql/schema.sql`.
 <!-- {% endif %} -->

 <!-- {% if not from_source %} -->
-## Configuring Icinga Kubernetes
+## Configuring Icinga for Kubernetes

-Icinga Kubernetes installs its configuration file to `/etc/icinga-kubernetes/config.yml`,
+Icinga for Kubernetes installs its configuration file to `/etc/icinga-kubernetes/config.yml`,
 pre-populating most of the settings for a local setup.
-Before running Icinga Kubernetes,
+Before running Icinga for Kubernetes,
 adjust the database credentials and, if necessary, the connection configuration.
 The configuration file explains general settings.
 All available settings can be found under [Configuration](03-Configuration.md).

-## Running Icinga Kubernetes
+## Running Icinga for Kubernetes

-The `icinga-kubernetes` package automatically installs the necessary systemd unit files to run Icinga Kubernetes.
+The `icinga-kubernetes` package automatically installs the necessary systemd unit files to run Icinga for Kubernetes.
 Please run the following command to enable and start its service:

 ```bash
 systemctl enable --now icinga-kubernetes
 ```
 <!-- {% else %} -->
-## Configuring Icinga Kubernetes
+## Configuring Icinga for Kubernetes

-Before running Icinga Kubernetes, create a local `config.yml` using [the sample configuration](../config.example.yml)
+Before running Icinga for Kubernetes, create a local `config.yml` using [the sample configuration](../config.example.yml)
 adjust the database credentials and, if necessary, the connection configuration.
 The configuration file explains general settings.
 All available settings can be found under [Configuration](03-Configuration.md).

-## Running Icinga Kubernetes
+## Running Icinga for Kubernetes

 With locally accessible kubeconfig and `config.yml` files, `icinga-kubernetes` can be executed by running: